keystonejs/keystone/docs/README.md

 Sometimes you want to include only part of a code snippet.
 For this, you can collapse code blocks.

-The syntax for this is
+Syntax :

 ```
 \`\`\`js[4-7]
 ```

-For collapsing, you must specify a range, you cannot just specify a line.
+For collapsing just specifying a line is not enough you  have to specify range as well.

 You can specify multiple ranges to collapse